-- Switch off "Execute WP-Cron" (this prevents WP Cron from being triggered by website visitors).
+- Turn off "Run WP-Cron" (this prevents WP-Cron from being triggered by website visitors).

-- Enable "Server-side WP-Cron" (This will add a Cron task to the server to trigger wp-cron.php at the interval you specify).
+- Turn on "Run WP-Cron server-side" (this adds a cron task to the server to trigger wp-cron.php at the interval you specify).

 That's all there is to it!

-You don't need to contact your host, go into cPanel, or edit your wp-cron.php file manually.
-At RAIDBOXES, you only need a few clicks to monitor and manage your cron jobs – directly in the RB Dashboard.
-So there's no need to install an additional plugin to view your Cron jobs either.
+For this customisation, it is therefore not necessary to contact your host, go into the cPanel or manually edit your wp-cron.php file.
+With Raidboxes , you only need a few clicks and you can monitor and manage your cronjobs directly in the RB-Dashboard .
+This means you don't need to install an additional pluginto display your cronjobs.

-If you'd like to make further changes, you can also specify the interval at which the wp-cron.php should be executed in the RAIDBOXES Dashboard.
+If you want to make further configurations, you can also specify in Raidboxes Dashboard the interval at which wp-cron.php should be executed.

 Edit your WordPress Cron jobs

-If you don't want to install a plugin to edit your wp-cron.php file, you don't need to!
-At RAIDBOXES, you can easily manage your Cron jobs via the RB Dashboard as described above.
-Of course, you can also access your Cron jobs via SSH.
-Once you've connected to your account, you can edit wp-cron.php in the root directory of your WordPress website.
+If you don't want to install pluginto edit your wp-cron.php file, that's no problem!
+At Raidboxes you can easily manage your cronjobs via the RB-Dashboard as described above.
+Of course, you can also access your cronjobs via an SSH connection.
+Once you have connected to your account, you can edit wp-cron.php in the root directory of your WordPress website.

-Do you want to make your workflow even more efficient with SSH?
-Take a look at our article "The Perfect WordPress Development Workflow with Git & SSH" now.
+If you want to know how to make your workflow even more efficient with SSH, it's best to check out our article "The Perfect WordPress Development Workflow with Git & SSH".

-The most popular WordPress plugin for managing WP Cron jobs is "WP Crontrol”.
-Find and install the plugin directly in your WordPress under Plugins.
+Currently the most popular Plugin for managing WP cronjobs is "WP Crontrol".
+You can also search and install the Plugin directly in your WordPress at Plugins and install it.

-On WP Crontrol's plugin page on WordPress, you'll also find helpful information on how to use the plugin correctlyfor helpful tips.
+On WP Crontrol's Plugin-site at WordPress .org you can also find helpful documentation on how to use the Plugin properly.